What this document is for

 We retain CCTV footage for a minimum of 28 days and a maximum of 31 days, in accordance with the British Standard.

 We do not make automated decisions about you and your family.

-This notice was updated in September 2019.
+This notice was updated on 18 January 2022.